w3c/wot-marketing/material/wot_explainer_notes.md

 ![Scene03](script_images/Scene03.png)
 * Spoken:
    - Lost in programming and connecting the devices (he) decides to engage (his) preferred IT consultant - who programmed (his) web presence - for realizing (his) IoT solution
-       - Alt: After quickly getting lost programming and connecting devices, the winemaker decides to engage an IT consultant.
+       - Alt (we will skip this scene): After quickly getting lost programming and connecting devices, the winemaker decides to engage an IT consultant.
        - Second half moved to voice-over of Scene 4, which shows a search for an IT consultant.
 * Staging:
     - Show a "development system" that explodes in complexity